 We desire every person to have faith in Jesus Christ, because we know that such faith brings love, hope, joy and peace that is beyond imagining and comprehension!

-If this is more than you are able to commit to at this time, then perhaps a Thanksgiving for the Gift of a Child (see below) might be a great option for you?
+If a commitment to regularly worship with us is not possible for you at this time, then perhaps a Thanksgiving for the Gift of a Child (see below) might be a great option for you?

 A Service of Thanksgiving